 - Taking a fall hike.
 A recommended trail from a reader: Papio Trail.
 Here are seven of my favorite trails near Omaha, including Fontenelle Forest (pictured) in Bellevue.

-– Go to a Husker football game.
-It’s true: The stadium, when full, becomes Nebraska’s third-most populated “city.”
+- Go to a Husker game.
+It’s true: The football stadium, when full, becomes Nebraska’s third-most populated “city.”
+I also recommend a Husker volleyball game – the team is amazing to watch.

 - Drink apple cider.
 One of my favorite places to get on-site pressed apple cider is at Arbor Day Farm’s little restaurant in Nebraska City.
 If you want some hard cider, here are seven great cideries in Nebraska.